Spiritual Counseling and Conscious Awakening

 The knowledge that all past experiences are encoded in our energy field underlies the ancient healing practices of the Americas and has been rediscovered by current practitioners of energy psychology.
 Shamanic techniques and rituals are powerful ways of working with the natural elements and energy of life for healing, manifesting, grieving, letting go, moving on, moving towards, celebrating, marking a transition, or anything that feels appropriate.
-This approach to healing is based on seven principles:
+This approach to healing usually utilizes the follwing principles:

 Allies – Both the client and the therapist have unseen allies that can assist with treatment.

-Journeys – Non-ordinary states of consciousness, like journeys and dreams, give us access to other dimensions.
+Journeys – Non-ordinary states of consciousness, like journeys and dreams, give us access to other dimensions, such as the unconscious.

 Ritual – Rituals create opportunities to bring deep wisdom into our lives in a palpable way (soul retrieval; ancestral healing; feeding your demons).

 Initiation – Life is continuously initiating us into deeper levels of awareness and usefulness.

-Recapitulation – In order to become fully empowered in the present, we must heal energy from past events in the now
+Recapitulation – In order to become fully empowered in the present, we must heal wounds and undo blocks from past events in the now

 Sacred Rhythms – The rhythm of life flows through all things.

 Openness to Outcome – Neither the client nor therapist knows what healing will look like.

 Albert Einstein said, “We cannot solve our problems with the same level of thinking we used when we created them.”
-Traditional psychotherapy attempts to resolve emotional and mental challenges through emotional expression and mental revision – using the same level of thinking.
-Shamanic therapy can take us beyond the mental-emotional to the level of the spirit, of pure awareness.
+A shamanic and experiential approach can take us beyond the mental-emotional level of thinking to the level of the spirit, of pure awareness, where deep healing can occur.

 Sand Play is a play therapy modality, which consists of a person creating whatever he or she feels like making with a wide assortment of miniature figures in a tray of sand in the presence of a trained professional.
 Generally this is done in silence.
 There is no judgment or comment from the therapist.
 The miniature figures include representations of all parts of life and fantasy.